michaelablanchfield/michaelablanchfield.github.io/resume.md

 - Recreated a short cinematic scene from Netflix’s Castlevania (2017) into 3D using the Unity3D engine in 2021 as an individual project.
 Enviromental asset meshes and Dracula himself were modelled via Sketchup and Adobe 3ds Max.
 This assignment received a grade of 81%.
-- Modelled an isometric room interior which conveys environmental storytelling based on the fictional video-game character Aiden Pearce from Watch_Dogs (2014), which received a grade of 85%.
-It is available for viewing on my Sketchfab.com profile.
 - Awarded the 1916 Bursary Fund scholarship (2019-2022).

-Greenhills Community College 2017 – 2018
+**Greenhills Community College 2017 – 2018**
-Software Development with Games Design (Level 5)
+*Software Development with Games Design (Level 5)*

 - Achieved seven out of eight Distinctions.
 - Learned the basics of software architecture, web authoring, app development, C# and Java programming.

+##WORK EXPERIENCE
+- Currently involved in the publication of the game Ventilate in collaboration with a team of friends.
+Working closely with Damien Scattergood, the founder of a new startup game company, Scattergood Studios, to improve the game and to ensure successful publication (2023 - present).
+- Freelance work selling my 3D models on Sketchfab.com and CGTrader.com (2022 -
+present).

 ## ACHIEVEMENTS
+- 2023 - The Sketchfab.com Community Team added my 'Aristocratic Mansion' model to their staffpicks section and shared it on social media.
-- The Sketchfab.com Community Team shared my downloadable model 'Grand Classic Edwardian Dining Armchair' on Facebook, Twitter and their official ‘Featured Free Downloads’ collection.
-I was sent a postcard from Sketchfab as acknowledgement of their appreciation.
+- 2022 - The Sketchfab.com Community Team added my 'Grand Classic Edwardian Dining Armchair'model to their ‘Featured Free Downloads’ collection and shared it on social media.

 ## COMPUTER SKILLS
 - **3D Graphics Software**: Proficient with Autodesk 3ds Max, Autodesk Mudbox and Sketchup.
 Familiar with Blender and Substance Painter.